Openers, Shakers & Bar Tools

 The origin of the cocktail shaker can actually be traced to South America as early as 7000 BCE, where the jar gourd was used as a container that could be closed.
-In addition, as long ago as 3500 BCE, Egyptians were already adding spices to their fermented grain beverages before they were served, to make them more drinkable.
+In addition, around 3500 BCE, Egyptians were already adding spices to their fermented grain beverages before they were served, to make them more drinkable.
 In 1520, a drink made from cacao was served frothy and foaming from a golden cylinder, which served as a very early drink shaker.

 Close to the end of the 19th century, the modern cocktail shaker was already widely used.
 It was invented by an innkeeper who, while utilizing two containers to pour drinks back and forth, noticed that one container's mouth was smaller than the other.
 The innkeeper held the two containers together and shook them; thus, the cocktail shaker was born.

 We at Rapids Wholesale have a wide range of drink shakers available.
-Our cocktail shakers can be used as an excellent shaker of both nonalcoholic mocktails and cocktails and can be used as an excellent martini shaker.
+Our cocktail shakers can be used as an excellent shaker of both nonalcoholic mocktails and cocktails and as an excellent martini shaker.

 A Look at Bottle Openers